dask/dask-cloudprovider/doc/source/index.rst

 Welcome to dask-cloudprovider's documentation!
 ======================================

-..

-   ⚠ This library is in early alpha.
-Development is currently iterating on master.
-Will switch to regular GitHub flow once things stabalize.
-   Use at own risk.

 Native Cloud integration for Dask.
 This library intends to allow people to create dask clusters on a given cloud provider with no set up other than having